auxio/CstyleX/README.md

 #CstyleX Theme

-The v3 is an ported version of an ported version of the the original version, so it is a mess but it works.
+The v3 is an ported version of an ported version of the the original version, so it is a mess but it works on my special Sentora development VPS.
-It does not confirm to the new standardization policy and NO really NO support will be given for this theme!
+It does not confirm to the new standardization policy of Sentora and NO support will be given for this theme!
 I made this ONLY to look if it s still possible to port this theme to Sentora v1.0.0 BETA and it can be done..
-The old CDNS manager still works and also has NO support and can be found at: https://github.com/auxio/cdns_manager
+The old CDNS manager still works and also has NO support and can be found at: https://github.com/auxio/cdns_manager I strongly recommend not using this theme without further development!!!

 ##Description